Skip to main content

 PrecinctIncrease streakAvg. yearly rise

-Carolina has averaged +10% annual crime growth over 4 consecutive years of increase — the most sustained worsening trend in the province.
+Mmametlake has averaged +9% annual crime growth over 5 consecutive years of increase — the most sustained worsening trend in the province.

 The Trend Surprises